 The anatomy and symptoms of arthritis of the spine

 Most arthritis of the spine is spinal osteoarthritis — a degenerative condition that affects the facet joints.
 Facet joints are joints located on each side of the vertebral canal, two per vertebra.
-Facet joints are sliding joints which allow flexion and extension, but bar most rotation of the spinal column.
+Facet joints are sliding joints, which allow flexion and extension, but prevent most rotation of the spinal column.
 The articular surfaces of these joint are covered with a slippery cartilage, which allows effortless motion.
-Arthritis causes the cartilage to roughen and wear away.
-Roughened, inflamed articular surfaces make movement uncomfortable.
+Arthritis causes the cartilage to become rough and degenerate, making movement uncomfortable.
 Aging, genetics, obesity and gender can all play a role in the development of spinal arthritis, and may lead to the following symptoms:

 - Joint stiffness or spontaneous joint lockage